Krishna-web-dev/milestoneTwo/README.md

 # milestoneTwo
-wallet api is created and  jwt authentication is still missing
+wallet api is created using spring boot and further more the kafka jwt authentication